 16.0 Regional Committees

 16.1 The ISE may, by proposal of the Board, establish Regional Committees in any place and country of the world.
-Each such Regional Committee shall be regulated by its own Constitution and bylaws provided that no such Constitution or set of bylaws shall be inconsistent with the aims and objectives of the Constitution and Code of Ethics of the ISE.
+Each such Regional Committee shall be regulated by its own Constitution and bylaws provided that no such Constitution or set of bylaws be inconsistent with the aims and objectives of the Constitution and Code of Ethics of the ISE.

 16.2 Regional Committees must have and maintain at all times not less than twenty (20) individual members of the ISE.